serras/poke-fun/guide/intro.md

 - On the left-hand side we have the `SearchPane` (in `search/view.kt`), where the users input their search and see results.
 This view also adds selected cards to the deck, hence the dependence on the `DeckViewModel`.
 - On the right-hand side we have the `DeckPane` (in `deck/view.kt`), which simply shows the cards and problems.

-Both view make use of common component to show a single `Card` and multiple `Card`s, found in `tcg/cardView.kt`.
+Both views make use of common component to show a single `Card` and multiple `Card`s, found in `tcg/cardView.kt`.
 These components have an `extra` parameter which is used to provide the different elements required in each of the views (for example, the _Add_ button in the search pane).